 Production Credits: Writer, Director, Producer

-“It’s Your War Too:” Charlotte Dee Mansfield’s Photographic Memoir of the Women’s Army Corps is a 30-minute documentary-in-progress about the pioneering career of World War II military photographer Charlotte Dee Mansfield.
-The film is currently in production with the generous support of a Florida State University Council on Research and Creativity Planning Grant and a Leibner Cooper Grant for Creative Productions on the History of Media from the Broadcast Education Association.
+Charlotte Mansfield, a Woman Photographer Goes to War is a half hour documentary about the pioneering career of World War II military photographer Charlotte Dee Mansfield.
+The film is currently under consideration for film festivals and broadcast.
 To learn more about the project, you can review a draft of the film proposal here.

 I produced (shot and edited) a couple of American Graduate Champion spots for PBS affiliate, WFSU.
 The American Graduate series features the stories of extraordinary Florida educators who are working to help students graduate from high school.
 This spot highlights Louis Garcia, CEO of Big Brothers Big Sisters of the Big Bend.

 DVD Companion to Give My Poor Hear Ease

 I reedited three black and white films of folklorist William Ferris, and produced a DVD compilation of Ferris’s films to accompany his book, Give My Poor Heart Ease: Voices of the Mississippi Blues (pub.
 UNC Press, Chapel Hill, NC).
 You can find more information about the book, as well as order a copy, on Amazon.

 Production Credits: Co-director (with A. Neff and J. Williams), Director of Photography